 would look like:

-enchilada/ pubspec.yaml pubspec.lock * README.md LICENSE benchmark/ make_lunch.dart packages/ ** bin/ enchilada packages/ ** doc/ getting_started.md example/ lunch.dart packages/ ** lib/ enchilada.dart tortilla.dart guacamole.css src/ beans.dart queso.dart packages/ ** test/ enchilada_test.dart tortilla_test.dart packages/ ** tool/ generate_docs.dart web/ index.html main.dart style.css
+enchilada/ pubspec.yaml pubspec.lock * README.md CHANGELOG.md LICENSE benchmark/ make_lunch.dart packages/ ** bin/ enchilada packages/ ** doc/ getting_started.md example/ lunch.dart packages/ ** lib/ enchilada.dart tortilla.dart guacamole.css src/ beans.dart queso.dart packages/ ** test/ enchilada_test.dart tortilla_test.dart packages/ ** tool/ generate_docs.dart web/ index.html main.dart style.css

-packages directories will exist locally after you’ve run
+packages directories exists locally after you’ve run

 pub get, but won’t be checked into source control.